-Adjunct appointees are individuals whose appointment to the academic staff will enhance the teaching and/or research profile of the School of Law and Justice and Southern Cross University as well as stimulate cooperation between the School and other members of academic, business and professional communities.
+Adjunct appointees are individuals whose appointment to the academic staff will enhance the teaching and/or research profile of law at Southern Cross University as well as stimulate cooperation between the Faculty and other members of academic, business and professional communities.

 Meet our adjunct staff members